Skip to content

 How singular then is your brand identity?
 How can you tell?
 One effective way is to survey your target buyers (minimum recommended sample size for B2B decision makers is 300; 500 for B2C) using the following methodology:

-1. Ask a question: Which of the following connotations or attributes do you associate with Brand X?
-Provide them with a list of attributes 4 to 5, (with at least 1 "dummy" variable) asking them to "select all that apply"
+1. Ask them the following question: Which of the following connotations or attributes do you associate with Brand X?
+Provide them with a list of four to five attributes, with at least one "dummy" variable) asking them to "select all that apply"

-2. Follow that question with asking them to rank these attributes in order from most associated to least associated with your brand.
+2. Next, ask them to rank these attributes in order from most associated to least associated with your brand.

-3. Then, created a weighted ranking of the responses to question 2, giving extra weight to each variable when it was ranked in first place.
+3. Then, created a weighted ranking of the responses to the ranking question, giving extra weight to each variable when it was ranked in first place.

 Lastly, the illustration below is from a recent client study and an example of a non-diffused, well anchored brand.
 More importantly, it illustrates the value of being a brand essentialism practitioner.
-In this case, despite a highly competitive B2B market space with lots of price cutting by competitors to win business, this company's brand, which rated high on the brand test we described above, carried considerable weight in the purchase decision as shown in a conjoint/discrete choice modeling follow-on study we conducted.
-Moreover, the 25.9% brand impact shown was at least 8 points higher than that for the next to competitor tested.
+In this case, despite a highly competitive B2B market space with lots of price cutting by competitors to win business, this company's brand, which rated high on the brand test we described above, carried considerable weight in the purchase decision as The 25.9% brand impact on the purchase decision was at least eight points higher than that for their next closest competitor.

 To learn more about our brand development research methods or about our Brand Power Grid™, please contact us at insights@svrg.net